bahtiyartan/troia/docs/36Table.rst

 	STRINGVAR3 = STRINGVAR3 + TOCHAR(10) +T1_ACTIVEROW  + '-'+ T1_USERNAME;
 	STRINGVAR3 = STRINGVAR3 + ' ('+ SYS_STATUS + ')';

 SEQUENTIAL Variation of LOCATERECORD command is very similar to CRITERIA COLUMNS variation of LOOP command and scans table on java layer.
 As an alternative to scanning table, command has an BINARYSEARCH variation which searches faster on as sorted table.
 BINARYSEARCH variation is only works on table which is sorted (ascending) on given columns.
-Here is the syntaxt and a simple column example:
+Here is the syntax and a simple column example:

 ::